tzz89/feature_selection/README.md

 # Feature selection algorithm
 This repository is to house all the algorithms related to feature selection.
 Feature selection have many benefits suchs as improve training/inference speed, reduce chance of overfitting and reduce chance of upstream data outages

+## Summary
+Using of random forest and gradient boosting tree feature_importance is a good baseline and features can be further selected using more advance algorithm like (FCQ F-statistics/pearson-correlation)

 ## Algorithms
 1. minimum redundancy Maximum relevances (mRMR)